 Nordic All-Inclusive Buffet

-There are not much price and quality differences between the buffets on different ferries.
-It is wise to prebook a buffet before the journey.
+There is not many price and quality differences between the buffets on different ferries.
+It is wise to pre-book a buffet before the journey.
 That way, the price is cheaper and you can pass a queue onboard.

 All the ferries have tax-free shops.
 They sell candies, wine and spirits, cigarettes and souvenirs for affordable prices.
 The price level is much lower compared to the mainland of Finland.

 Karaoke and Troubadours

 Even though the cruise time is short, there is some entertainment onboard.
 For example, you can sing karaoke or listen to local artists.
 While relaxing, having a drink in a bar is possible.

 Passengers who are looking for a peaceful atmosphere may pay themselves into lounge premises.
 The lounges are separated peaceful areas with comfortable seats and power sockets.
 In addition, they include catering services.

 On M/S Viking XPRS, Seat Lounge includes a guaranteed seat.
 The access price is about 6 euros/person.

 On Eckerö Line's M/S Finlandia, the Lounge includes free drinks including beer and wine and snacks.
 The access price is about 20-25 euros/person.

 On Tallink's ferries, the Comfort Lounge includes non-alcoholic drinks and snacks for people travelling in the Comfort Class.
 Business Lounge includes also alcoholic drinks and a buffet but the cost is more.